 Be alert, keep an eye on your RV and make sure it is secure.

 Always plan your campsite stops at reputable RV parks.
-You will meet lots of people on your travels, listen to what they have to say about the places they’ve stayed and use the RV parks that come recommended.
-It’s also good to look the RV parks up online and read the reviews that other RVers have left about the park, its amenities and security.
+You will meet lots of people on your travels, listen to what they have to say about the places they’ve stayed and used the RV parks that come recommended.
+It’s also good to look at the RV parks up online and read the reviews that other RVers have left about the park, its amenities and security.

 It’s a good idea to install an alarm in your RV to prevent break-ins and theft.